innodatalabs/tbert/README.md

 BERT model converted to PyTorch.

-This is a literate port of BERT code from TensorFlow to PyTorch.
+This is a literal port of BERT code from TensorFlow to PyTorch.
 See the [original TF BERT repo here](https://github.com/google-research/bert).

-There is a script that converts TF BERT pre-trained checkpoint to tBERT: `tbert.cli.convert`
+We provide a script to converts TF BERT pre-trained checkpoint to tBERT: `tbert.cli.convert`

 Testing is done to ensure that tBERT code behaves exactly as TF BERT.